HR Governance: Definition & Importance

 3- Compliance and Ethics

 As the moral compass of HR Governance, this pillar extends beyond regulatory adherence.
 It encapsulates the organisation's dedication to ethical behaviour, emphasising the importance of integrity, transparency, and social responsibility.
-By weaving ethical considerations into the fabric of HR practices, organisations not only stay compliant but also earn the trust and respect of their workforce and stakeholders.
+By weaving ethical considerations into the fabric of HR practices, organisations stay compliant and earn the trust and respect of their workforce and stakeholders.

 4- Performance Monitoring and Improvement